 On the surface this Seventies oldie is the epitome of clean-cut middle-of-the-road soft rock schmaltz.
 Pause for a moment, though, and the words beneath those blissful harmonies are pure filth.

-In the mid-Seventies they expanded to a quartet, adding the teenage Jon Carroll (initially brought in to play piano) and Margot Chapman, who would also become a couple.
+In the mid-Seventies they expanded to a quartet, adding Margot Chapman and the teenage Jon Carroll (initially brought in to play piano) – soon to become a couple.

-This, their only hit under their own name, was on their self-titled debut album – released on Denver’s label Windsong – and topped the US singles chart, earning them two Grammys (beating Boston to the Best New Artist award).
+This, their only hit under their own name, was on their self-titled debut album – released on Denver’s label Windsong – and topped the US singles chart during the USA’s bicentennial celebrations, earning them two Grammys (beating Boston to the Best New Artist award).

 There were no such concerns for The Circle Jerks when they recorded it for their covers album Golden Shower Of Hits (Jerks On 45).
 Or for the news crew in Anchorman when they sing it as a choir.